ykhli/mcp-light-control/README.md

-# Morse Code Light Service 💡
+# Morse Code Light MCP Server (Philips Hue) 💡

-This MCP server allows you to control Philips Hue lights and send messages through them using Morse code.
-Now you can let Cursor or Claude Desktop control your smart lights and transmit messages through light patterns!
+**This MCP server allows Cursor or Claude Desktop to control Philips Hue lights and send messages through them using Morse code.**

+💡Example use case💡: tell Cursor agent to send a Morse code message to you when it's done with a task.

 Built with: